Traditionally, folk singing was undertaken without the aid of microphones, and the instruments were played unplugged.

 The closer you are to the microphone, the clearer and less “echoey” it will sound.
 If your voice sounds too loud for your liking, don’t be afraid to ask the sound engineer to turn the stage monitor down.
 If you back off too far from the mic, he or she will have to push up the sliders for the front-of-house speakers, with the increased danger of feedback occurring.

 For the very best results, maintain a distance of between one and six inches from the microphone.
-The closer the better.
 Make sure you can hear yourself clearly through the stage monitor and get used to keeping your voice at a consistent volume level throughout (dynamics of the song accepted, of course).
 And remember, if you move your head from side to side as you sing, every other line is likely to get lost.

 Work with the sound engineers to balancing the levels for your voice and the instruments for you on the stage, and trust them to ensure the front of house speakers sound good from the audience’s perspective.
 That’s why the mixing desk is (or should be) situated near the back of the auditorium.